May 18 , 2020

 OG Diggs THC Syrup

 Looking for something that will go better with your Purple Drank?

 Qualitech also offer a range that attempts to tap into the purple drank market.
 OG Diggs THC syrup is available in easy-to-drink Hawaiian Pineapple, Original Cherry Bomb, and the provocatively-titled Purple Drip.
 The bottle artwork might be different to the original range above but you’re still getting the same great quality THC syrup.

 Like most of our other THC syrups on this list, the OG Diggs THC Syrup comes in a 4oz bottle.
 This 500mg THC syrup can be added to pretty much any food, drink, or sipped straight for pain relief and pleasure.

 Delicious flavours and a helpful product - a must add to any cabinet!

 The hilariously named LOL edibles also has a range of THC Syrups.
 These contain 1,000mg of THC and the 4 fl oz bottles come in five flavours.
 These are: Watermelon, Raspberry, Lemon, Cherry, and Grape.
 The company’s branding is tasteful and doesn’t appeal excessively to the “drank crowd.”

 Don’t let the occasional hip hop-styled branding of some of these products put you off, they’re perfectly safe to drink.
 The THC syrups on our list only contain THC and other beneficial cannabinoids.
-Unfortunately, if you’re in the market for a real old school weed lean, you’ll have to brew that up yourself!
+Be careful if you venture into other brands, as this corner of the cannabis universe could reveal some iffy players.
+Pay attention to the ingredients used, and, if you’re in the market for a real old school weed lean, you’ll have to brew that up yourself!